-In 2015, the population within Greater Irbid Municipality reached 926,210 inhabitants, accounting for 52% of the governorate's total population.306 The city's growth is due to various factors, including rural-urban migration, concentration of economic activities and services, but most importantly the influx of refugees.
+In 2015, the population within Greater Irbid Municipality reached 926,210 inhabitants, accounting for 52% of the governorate's total population.
+The city's growth is due to various factors, including rural-urban migration, concentration of economic activities and services, but most importantly the influx of refugees.

-There is a relatively equal distribution between males and females in GIM, with the female to male ratio at 48.3:51.7.307 Around 62.7% of GIM's population are aged between 15-64, which is higher than the kingdom's percentage of 61.9%.308 The population growth rate in GIM is 2.8 (2017).
+There is a relatively equal distribution between males and females in GIM, with the female to male ratio being 48.3:51.7.307 Around 62.7% of GIM's population are aged between 15-64, which is higher than the kingdom's percentage of 61.9%.308 The population growth rate in GIM is 2.8 (2017).
 The average number of family members in GIM is 4.9 individuals per family, higher than the national average of 4.8 individuals/family.309

-The population density within GIM is 12,797.5 people/km2,310 with the highest population density observed in the city centre where Irbid Palestinian refugee camp is located with around 65,000 people/km2.
-The area where Husun Camp (known locally as Martyr Azmi Al-Mufti camp)311 is located also has one of the highest population density in GIM.
+The population density within GIM is 12,797.5 people/km2.
+310 The highest population density is concentrated around the Irbid Palestinian refugee camp in the city centre, which has a population density of 65,000 people/km2.
+The area where Husun Camp (known locally as Martyr Azmi Al-Mufti camp)311 is located also has one of the highest population densities in GIM.
 While these camps were intended to be temporary initially, they have developed as permanent urban areas over time.

-The lower population density within GIM is Fouara and Hour districts at the northern side of GIM, as well as Shatana and Al Naima districts in the southern side.
+The lower population density within GIM is Fouara and Hour districts towards the north, as well as Shatana and Al Naima districts in the south of GIM.
 As one moves further out of the centre, the population gradually decreases, leading to a decrease in the population density.

-The number of registered Syrian refugees in UNHCR within GIM's boundary is estimated to be 180,438.312 However, the actual number of Syrians residing with GIM's boundary exceeds 200,000.313 The closure of the borders with Syria between 2015 and 2021 has slowed down the refugee population growth rate, and the only movement observed is movement of refugees from rural settings to urban areas for better livelihood opportunities.314
+The number of registered Syrian refugees in UNHCR within GIM's boundary is estimated to be 180,438.312 However, the actual number of Syrians residing within GIM's boundary exceeds 200,000.313 The closure of the borders with Syria between 2015 and 2021 has slowed down the refugee population growth rate, and the only change observed is the movement of refugees from rural settings to urban areas for better livelihood opportunities.314